Ex-Floyd Mayweather foe DeMarcus Corley set for bare-knuckle fight

 His record reads like a whos who of the super lightweight and welterweight divisions over the years.

-Now, he tries his hand at something new at the age of 46.
+Now, he tries his hand at something new at 46.
 The Barnett opportunity comes two years after his last professional contest.